learn-co-curriculum/phase-3-orms-pokemon-scraper/README.md

 really think you and Arel weren't going to have a battle after capturing every pokemon?)
 But if they battle we need to keep track of their hp (health power).
 And the only way to do that is to alter the database.
-What would be perfect is a sql query that adds an `hp` column and default value of 60 to every row.
-That sql command should be put into a migration file in `db/`.
+What would be perfect is a SQL query that adds an `hp` column and a default value of 60 to every row.
+That SQL command should be put into a migration file in `db/`.

-Once the `hp` column is set up there should be an instance method called `alter_hp` that will allow us to change a specific pokemon's health to a new hp.
+Once the `hp` column is set up there should be an instance method called `alter_hp` that will allow us to change a specific pokémon's health to a new hp.
 It will need to take a new health power as a parameter.

 Follow the pending specs for more information.